Contact

 Transport through single components

-We design single molecules, metallic nanoparticles, DNA based structures, polymers or silicon nanowires to be used as basic functional building blocks for more complex microelectronic systems.
-To understand the transport characteristics of the designed functional units, we use experimental techniques, such as scanning tunneling microscopy (STM) at low temperature and mechanically controllable break-junctions (MCBJ).
+We design single molecules, metallic nanoparticles, DNA-based structures, polymers or silicon nanowires to be used as basic functional building blocks for more complex microelectronic systems.
+To understand the transport characteristics of the designed functional units, we use experimental techniques, such as scanning tunneling microscopy (STM) at low temperatures and mechanically controllable break-junctions (MCBJ).
 The conductance properties of the building blocks are also investigated using different (conventional and non-conventional) contacting techniques and the resulting structures are explored for potential future devices.
 Experimental electrical characterization is always accompanied by theoretical modeling to gain in-depth knowledge of transport properties of single nanocomponents.

 Molecular switching

 Organic molecules enable the design of atomically controllable electronic functionalities.
 One of the research projects of the IHRS NanoNet consists in demonstrating light-induced switching of isolated molecules on insulating surfaces.
-The switching of molecular states is often accompanied by conformational changes in single molecules.
+The switching of molecular electronic states is often accompanied by conformational changes in single molecules.
 The mechanism leading to such conformational changes can be studied by STM at low temperature.
-Although STM can reveal the nature of molecular orbitals, it cannot give insights into transport phenomena through a molecule placed between two conducting contacts and bound in a stable geometry unless very specific geometries are tested.
+Although STM can reveal the nature of molecular orbitals, it cannot provide insight into transport phenomena through a molecule placed between two conducting contacts and bound in a stable geometry unless very specific geometries are tested.
 The electrical characteristics of the switches are thus investigated using the MCBJ technique, in which a molecule is connected repeatedly between the two metallic tips.
 With this setup, one can measure the difference in conductance between two molecular states.

 Conducting polymers